mconati/armour-dev/README.md

      sudo make
      sudo make install

-#### Install Ipopt and HSL (TODO: Maybe add more introduction)
+#### Install Ipopt and HSL (TODO: Maybe add more introduction, but will be fairly long)
 libipopt and libcoinhsl could be very annoying to install and to work with MATLAB.
 Suppose libipopt and libcoinhsl are both installed in /usr/local/lib.
 You need to add that path to both user's environmental variable 'LD_LIBRARY_PATH' and MATLAB's environment variable 'LD_LIBRARY_PATH'
 Check [here](https://www.mathworks.com/help/matlab/matlab_external/set-run-time-library-path-on-linux-systems.html) and [here](https://stackoverflow.com/questions/13428910/how-to-set-the-environmental-variable-ld-library-path-in-linux) for more information.

 ## Building
 Run
  - initialize.m
  - kinova_src/initialize.m